George Floyd latest: Official autopsy declares death 'homicide' | DW | 01.06.2020

 21:54 The Hennepin county medical examiner has declared George Floyd's death to be a homicide, according to an official statement.

-The declaration comes after an independent autopsy found that Floyd had died of asphyxiation, in contract to an official ruling that claimed he died due to pre-existing heart conditions.
+The declaration comes after an independent autopsy found that Floyd had died of asphyxiation, in contrast to an official ruling that claimed he died due to pre-existing heart conditions.

 The latest report said the manner of death was "homicide."